codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 docker build . -t my-app-image:1.0.1
 ```

-or if you use Jenkins scripted pipelines
+Or if you use Jenkins scripted pipelines...

   `Jenkinsfile`
 {% highlight groovy %}